People who like to travel are cool, but people who travel with ILP are even cooler — here’s what a few of our alumni have been up to.

 Megan came home from ILP with a new family (her host family!) and loads of memories.

 ”One of my favorite parts about my ILP experience was my host family in Ukraine!
 I was fortunate to be in a family that really made us feel like part of the family.
 My host family consisted of a babushka, Ludya, and her daughter, Olia.
 They showed us sites around the city, made us exciting and unique Ukrainian foods, and took us to extended family get-togethers.

 “It’s awesome because we have stayed in really great contact since I returned home.
 Olia has since married an American and now lives in North Carolina with their 3 year old little boy, Andy.
 Largely due to my ILP experience, I have decided I want to be involved with humanitarian and non-profit work.
 I did a humanitarian internship in the Czech Republic and while there, I visited my favorite Ukrainians.
 Olia and Andy also came over at the same time and we had a little reunion together for a week.
 It was so wonderful to see each other after six years!”

-Taylor first volunteered in Nanjing, China two years ago…and is now the Head Teacher at the same school!
-The reason?
+Taylor first volunteered in China two years ago…and went back to Head Teach at the same school.

 “I fell in love with China.
 The kids, the school, the people, the place.
 It actually feels like home here.”

 We’ve had lots of volunteers come back as Head Teachers (not just because you go for practically no cost) but because you get a completely different experience.
 For Taylor, there was no better place to Head Teach than Nanjing.
 He was thrilled that the kids remembered him from 2 years ago: "They were so surprised when I walked into their classrooms.
 The feeling that I made some sort of impact on them that they remember me two years later, was amazing.
 Coming back as a HT is great because the all the kids are my kids, not the ones I teach."